aaron-baby/phantomjs-rpms/README.md

-This repository holds files and scripts to build a PhantomJS RPM package.
+This repository holds source scripts and tools for building a PhantomJS RPM package.
 This package will also include xvfb-run, so you are good to run your headless tests.

+This cleaned repository excludes the several hundred MB of source tarballs and build dependency RPMs each of which can be retrieved using the fetch-phantomjs script and the Yum package manager respectively.

 # Ingredients
 - Qt 4.7: from http://dl.atrpms.net/el5-x86_64/atrpms/testing/